ROCm/rocSOLVER/docs/source/design_tuning.rst

 gesvd function
 ==================

-The Singular Value Decomposition could be speed up for matrices with sufficiently more rows than columns (or columns than rows) by starting with a QR factorization (or LQ factorization) and working with the triangular factor afterwards.
+The Singular Value Decomposition of a matrix A could be speed up for matrices with sufficiently more rows than columns (or columns than rows) by starting with a QR factorization (or LQ factorization) of A, and working with the triangular factor afterwards.

 THIN_SVD_SWITCH
 ------------------